T3tsuo/PokemonUI/README.md

 GUI that runs 3 pokemon scripts that I made.
 It dynamically pulls them down from their own repos so if I change the scripts, I don't have to recompile the EXE file to update the changes.

+# WARNING
+Windows Security will flag this as a trojan as it runs scripts that control your keyboard and mouse input to play the game for you

 # Farming Everstones (Sinnoh)

 ## Python Configuration: